hsharghi/swift-resend/README.md

 `attachmentId` can be retreived from attachment list

 ### Receiving
+> [!IMPORTANT]
-For setting up receiving email address, refer to [Receiving Emails](https://resend.com/docs/dashboard/receiving/introduction) section of Resend documentation.
+> For setting up receiving email address, refer to [Receiving Emails](https://resend.com/docs/dashboard/receiving/introduction) section of Resend documentation.